 What if I’ve taken precautions and after storing the vehicle, it won’t start?

 Definitely discontinue attempts to start it.
 It may be something simple; it may also be wiring damage or nests that could result in a fire.

 As long as the vehicle has comprehensive insurance coverage, towing and damage should be covered.
 Please ask your agent to be sure.

 How about if the vehicle has been sitting for more than six months and no precautions have been taken?

 We recommend that you have it towed in.
 Better safe than sorry.

-In anticipation of long term storage, can I bring my car into Beck’s for proper preparation?
+In anticipation of long-term storage, can I bring my car to Beck’s for proper preparation?

 Absolutely.
 This is an especially popular procedure for us prior to the summer season.
 Please call us to learn more about what your particular car may need regarding storage.

 Beck’s European also offers secure, climate controlled, long-term storage at our facility to give you peace of mind as you travel, work, or simply enjoy life in the heat of Arizona.